katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 **Platforms:** Any

-Ansible includes logging of device interaction in the log file to help diagnose and troubleshoot issues regarding Ansible Networking modules.
-The messages are logged in the file pointed to by the ``log_path`` configuration option in the Ansible configuration file or by setting the  :envvar:`ANSIBLE_LOG_PATH`.
+Assible includes logging of device interaction in the log file to help diagnose and troubleshoot issues regarding Assible Networking modules.
+The messages are logged in the file pointed to by the ``log_path`` configuration option in the Assible configuration file or by setting the  :envvar:`ASSIBLE_LOG_PATH`.

 .. warning::
   The device interaction messages consist of command executed on the target device and the returned response.
 Since this